Application for Customs Ruling on Origin Determination of Goods

 Please note that origin rulings are only applicable for use within Singapore.
 If your goods are imported into another country, please seek the advice of the relevant authority in the importing country.

-You may submit the Application for Customs Ruling on Origin Determination of Imported Goods with the following supporting documents:
+You may submit the Application For Customs Ruling on Origin Determination of Goods with the following supporting documents.

 - Product catalogue/brochure

 - Product specification/datasheet

 - Documentation provided by the manufacturer/supplier to establish the originating status of the product.

 Each application is for the origin determination of ONE product.
 The contact details are enclosed in the application form.

 A fee of S$75 inclusive of Goods & Services Tax will be charged for each application.
 Payment must be made upon receiving the billing notification from Singapore Customs.
 The billing indicates the bill reference number and would only be generated after we received the complete submission of your application form and supporting documents.

 You may pay via Inter Bank Giro (IBG), NETS or credit card.
 Payment by NETS or credit card can be made at any SingPost branch.

 Singapore Customs will evaluate and determine the originating status of your product.
 You will receive a letter, indicating the applicant’s/company’s name and address, the product’s name and description, and our assessment of the originating status of your product.